 - The only 7–8 minutes a day you need to master to be truly productive

-Why the worst distractions are the ones we love
+James Clear: The worst distractions are the ones we love

 There’s no denying that procrastination is one of the biggest issues we all face.

 In fact, studies say procrastination affects 95% of the US population (and I’m betting the other 5% probably just put off answering the survey).
 More than just an annoyance, however, putting off our work can lead to serious amounts of stress and even burnout syndrome if left unchecked.